libretro/docs/docs/library/beetle_psx_hw.md

 ## Background

-Beetle PSX is a port/fork of Mednafen's PSX module to the libretro API.
+Beetle PSX HW is a port/fork of Mednafen's PSX module to the libretro API.
 It can be compiled in C++98 mode, excluding the Vulkan renderer, which is written in C++11 for the time being.
-Beetle PSX currently runs on Linux, OSX and Windows.
+Beetle PSX HW currently runs on Linux, OSX and Windows.

 Notable additions in this fork are: